CosmoQuestX/CSB7.0/README.md

 <!--  -->
 > Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-## Compiling and Installing
+## Dependencies

-To get a production build of the software, go the [latest `main` CI run](https://github.com/CosmoQuestX/CSB7.0/actions?query=branch%3Amain) and download the `csb-build` artifact.

 ### Minimum PHP requirements

 CSB 7.0 has been tested in our sandbox environment, which uses PHP 8.2.
 The [Docker configuration](#method-2---using-docker) is configured to use PHP 8.2, as well.

-If you have not yet updated to PHP 8.2 from PHP 7.4 or earlier, you may want to consider doing this, however there is no requirement to do this.
 You can find out more information about PHP's supported versions at [https://www.php.net/supported-versions.php](https://www.php.net/supported-versions.php).

 ### Add SASS support